radekstepan/therascript/README.md

 ## Future

-- [ ] the homepage should have a chats section that has "free text" chats, displayed much like Session History.
-It lets you chat with the model without having a transcript to refer to
 - [ ] the topbar/header should have a search field.
 Clicking into it expands a panel that lets you search for chats or transcripts and has extra optional filters to drill down by different tags, client names, dates.
 Does this mean all paragraphs and chats are stored in a vector database in addition or instead of sqlite?
 Is that the best way to find a document through "free text"?

 ## Refactor